brianzelip/zelip.me/src/_data/bio.md

-Brian Zelip is a family guy, librarian, software developer, and hip hop brainiac in Baltimore, MD.
+Brian Zelip is a family guy, librarian, software developer, and hip hop junkie in Baltimore, MD.
 He runs the Web Services Office of the [Network of the National Library of Medicine](https://nnlm.gov/).